-Flavius Josephus mentioned to places located between the Hippikus tower and the eastern (or eastward?) bend of the walls – the latrine Betso and the Gate of the Essenes.
-While no traces of the first one have been found to date, the location of the gate excavated by Bliss and Dickie suggest it is plausible to assume they indeed found the Gate of the Essenes.
+Flavius Josephus referred to places locations between the Hippikus tower and the eastward bend of the walls – the latrine of Betso and the ‚Gate of the Essenes‘.
+No traces of the latrine have been found to date.
+The location of the gate excavated by BLISS and DICKIE though, suggest it is plausible they indeed found the Gate of the Essenes.

-Some year later, the cemetery was extended towards south-east ¬– a wall was built to close off the excavation of Bliss and Dickie, and a terrace was built over southern extent.
+Some year later, the cemetery was extended towards south-east – a wall was built to close off the excavation of BLISS and DICKIE, and a terrace was built over southern extent.

 It took almost a century until the area attracted the interest of a Benedict Monk of the Dormitio-Abbey – P. BARGIL PIXNER.
-Pixner had established the idea of an Essene-quarter an mount Zion, based on the reports of BLISS and DICKIE and two nearby Mikwaot that Pixner attributed to the Essenes customs of cleansing.
-The large-scale excavations Pixner executed between 1977 until 1988 were to support his claim.
+PIXNER had established the idea of an Essene-quarter an mount Zion, based on the reports of BLISS and DICKIE and two nearby mikwaot that PIXNER attributed to the Essenes customs of cleansing.
+The excavations PIXNER executed between 1977 until 1988 were to support his claim.
 Consequently, his few published articles stood in the light of his theories, rather than archaeology.
 PIXNER mixed his unique interpretations of archaeological findings with a large number of literary sources to construct a history of the quarter of the Essenes.
 This quarter, he claimed, would have been founded during the Herodian era and it is here from where the first Jewish-Christian community originated.
 Because of his selective documentation, no thorough publication of the excavation exists, nor have many new sources resurfaced from the archives of the Dormition-Abbey or those of the Israel Antiquities Authority.

-After Pixner ended his excavations in 1988, some of the spoil was filled into the trenches again – the area was neglected, became overgrown and was used as a dump-site of the adjacent cemetery.
+After PIXNER ended his excavations in 1988, some of the spoil was filled into the trenches again – the area was neglected, became overgrown and was used as a dump-site of the adjacent cemetery.

 Nevertheless, the debate concerning the discoveries on Mt.
 Zion did not cease.
 While the claim of having excavated the Gate of the Essenes widely gained agreement, PIXNERs theory of a quarter of the Essenes was commonly dismissed.
-No excavations have been carried out in the area of Pixners digs since the late 80s.
-Structures enclosed by the city wall thus have never been examined meaning that theories concerning those quarters could not be evaluated.
+No excavations have been carried out in the area of PIXNERS digs since the late 80s.
+The structures that were enclosed by the city wall thus have never been examined in this area, meaning that theories concerning the quarter itself could not be evaluated.

-During the 1980s and ‘90s there was a controversial discussion whether a pre-exilic wall extended to the slope of the Hinnom Valley, like the wall found by N. AVIGAD in the northern part of the Jewish quarter, dated by him to the end of the 8th century B. C. The excavation on the Protestant Cemetery by BARGIL PIXNER and the new nearby excavations in the south of the Khativat Yerushalayim by Zelinger are relevant for this debate.
+During the 1980s and ‘90s there was a controversial discussion whether a pre-exilic wall extended to the slope of the Hinnom Valley, like the wall found by N. AVIGAD in the northern part of the Jewish quarter, dated by him to the end of the 8th century B. C. The excavation on the Protestant Cemetery by BARGIL PIXNER and the new nearby excavations in the south of the Khativat Yerushalayim by ZELINGER are relevant for this debate.
 According to PIXNER, the ancient wall found to the south-east of the “Lower Gate” can be ascribed to the pre-exilic period.